cbilson/ib-re-actor/README.md

 ### Connecting

-IB-React-or maintains a connection to the interactive brokers gateway that you can share amongst many handler functions.
+ib-react-or maintains a connection to the interactive brokers gateway that you can share amongst many handler functions.
 To establish a connection:

 ```clojure